-Successful completion of ENGL 283, 284, 383, and 384 are required to take 400-level workshops, unless written faculty approval is obtained by a student.
+10 credits of 400-level Creative Writing workshops are required for the Creative Writing track of the English major.
+ENGL 283, 284, 383, and 384 are the prerequisites for 400-level workshops, unless written faculty approval is obtained by a student.

 Interested in taking a 400-level course?
 See below for a step-by-step overview of the 400-level registration process.